 Visit Italy’s two southern capitals, each an ancient and remarkable mix of cultures, spanning more than 3,000 years of European civilisation.

-Well-preserved Greek and Roman culture at Segesta, Paestum and Herculaneum
+Well-preserved ancient sites: Segesta, Paestum and Herculaneum

 Private visit to Palazzo Lanza Tomasi, home of Prince Giuseppe Tomasi di Lampedusa, author of the Sicilian literary masterpiece The Leopard